Issa Supports Giving D.C. More Freedom Over Funds

 “I think there’s a justification to let the district do what a city does,” Issa said.
 “A city plans its own budget, uses its own funds and typically goes to a state capital hoping to get more.”

-It's unusual for the Oversight and Government Reform committee to call district leaders in to discuss their budget, and some advocates for D.C. autonomy said they feared Thursday's hearing of a subcommittee that oversees the city would be another example of congressional meddling in local affairs.
-In calling the hearing, the panel had raised the specter of reviving a congressional control board to oversee the district's finances, angering some D.C. leaders.
+While the Appropriations Committee routinely holds hearings on the D.C. budget, it’s unusual for the Oversight and Government Reform Committee to do so.
+Some advocates for D.C. autonomy said they feared Thursday’s subcommittee hearing would be another example of congressional meddling in local affairs.
+In announcing the hearing, the panel mentioned that poor fiscal management could lead to the return of the federal control board that managed the district’s finances from 1995 to 2001.

-But that subject never came up at Thursday's hearing, where the atmosphere was mostly collegial.
-Gray said afterward that he was encouraged by Issa's proposal.
+The atmosphere at the hearing was mostly collegial.
+Gray said afterward that he was encouraged by Issa’s proposal.